Springfield, Illinois: Parks and recreation

 The Springfield Park District operates more than 30 parks throughout the city.
 The two best-known are Carpenter Park, an Illinois Nature Preserve on the banks of the Sangamon River, and Washington Park and Botanical Garden on the city's southwest side and adjacent to some of Springfield's most beautiful and architecturally interesting homes.
 Washington Park has also been home to the Thomas Rees Memorial Carillon since its dedication in 1962.
 Southwind Park, on the southern edge of the city, has been developed as a park enjoying full compliance with the Americans with Disabilities Act of 1990.
 Lincoln Park, located next to Oak Ridge Cemetery where President Lincoln's tomb is located, is home to the Nelson Recreation Center, which boasts a public swimming pool, tennis courts, and the city's only public ice rink, home of the Springfield Junior Blues, a minor league hockey team.
-Centennial Park, which rests on the outskirts of Springfield's southwest limits, holds the city's only public skatepark, as well as several ball fields, tennis courts, and a manmade hill for cardio exercises and sledding in winter months.
+Centennial Park, which rests on the outskirts of Springfield's southwest limits, holds one of the city's two public skateparks (the other being in Iles Park), as well as several ball fields, tennis courts, and a manmade hill for cardio exercises and sledding in winter months.

 In addition to the public-sector parks operated by the Springfield Park District, two significant privately operated tree gardens/arboretums operate within city limits: the Abraham Lincoln Memorial Garden on Lake Springfield south of the city, and the Adams Wildlife Sanctuary on Springfield's east side.

 Government

 Springfield city government is structured under the mayor-council form of government.
 It is the strong mayor variation of that type of municipal government, the mayor holds executive authority, including veto power, in Springfield.
-The executive branch also consists of 17 non-elected city "offices."
+The executive branch also consists of 17 non-elected city "offices".
 Ranging from the police department to the Office of Public Works, each office can be altered through city ordinance.

-Elected officials in the city, mayor, aldermen, city clerk, and treasurer, serve four-year terms.
+Elected officials in the city (mayor, aldermen, city clerk, and treasurer) serve four-year terms.
 The elections are not staggered.
 The council members are elected from ten districts throughout the city while the mayor, city clerk and city treasurer are elected on an at-large basis.
 The council, as a body, consists of the ten aldermen and the mayor, though the mayor is generally a non-voting member who only participates in the discussion.
 There are a few instances where the mayor does vote on ordinances or resolutions: if there is a tie vote, if more than half of the aldermen support the motion, whether there is a tie or not, and where a vote greater than the majority is required by the municipal code.

+Members

+City elections are technically non partisan, however most candidates are affiliated with a political party.
+As such, party affiliation is a matter of self identification.